Highlights

 Looking for something different?

-Try our Luxury Everest Base Camp Trek for a more comfortable experience , Go on an Everest Heli Tour to enjoy views from above.
-Take on the Everest Three High Passes Trek if you want a real adventure Or join our Everest Panorama Trek or Gokyo Valley Trek for shorter yet stunning alternatives
+Try our Luxury Everest Base Camp Trek for a more comfortable experience.
+Go on an Everest Heli Tour to enjoy views from above.
+Take on the Everest Three High Passes Trek if you want a real adventure Or join our Everest Panorama Trek or Gokyo Valley Trek for shorter yet stunning alternatives.
+You can book all these trekking options in Everest for spring or autumn 2026/2027—the best seasons for clear weather and great views in the Himalayas.

-The ideal months are pre-monsoon (February to May) and post-monsoon (September to December).
+Everest Base Camp trek has become much more popular than other commercial trekking routes in Nepal.
+Although the trail is open to hikers year-round, during the winter and monsoon seasons there are fewer trekkers.
+The Khumbu region has the best trek time in autumn and spring.
+Pre-monsoon (February to May) and post-monsoon (September to December) are the ideal months.
 During these months, the weather is generally stable, visibility is excellent, and temperatures are favorable for trekking in the Himalayas.
-Along the route to Everest Base Camp, you'll enjoy breathtaking mountain views that are particularly clear during this time.
+These spectacular mountain views along the route to Everest Base Camp are most ideal during this time.